CSCI-5828-Foundations-Sftware-Engr/MMW_TeamProject/README.md

 ---

 ## Acceptance tests
+We conducted a user acceptance testing.
+We ask some random users to try out the website and collect their opinions on the major features they want and how easily they find it to use the website.

 ## Event collaboration messaging
 We had weekly in-person meetings to discuss our developments of the project.